 Opening an Account With AllianceBernstein

 You can get in touch with AllianceBernstein by filling out the contact form provided on its website.
 The form requests your first and last name, a subject, your email address and a brief message or question.
-If you’d prefer to call the firm, you can do so at (212) 969-1000.
-Each of the firm’s offices have phone numbers listed on its website as well.
+If you’d prefer to call the firm, you can call headquarters at (212) 969-1000.
+Each of the branch locations has phone numbers listed on the firm's website as well.

 Tips for Finding a Financial Advisor

-- While it would be nearly impossible to live off of Social Security alone, the extra income it provides can help you close your income gap.
-To get an understanding of what you might receive from the federal government, stop by SmartAsset’s Social Security calculator.
+- While it would be hard to live off of Social Security alone, the extra income it provides can help you close your income gap.
+To get an understanding of what you can expect to receive from the federal government, stop by SmartAsset’s Social Security calculator.